 Data backups are crucial in the event of information loss due to DDoS attacks or other related threats.
 Your CSP may already be backing up data in the cloud, but you should also do the same at your end.
 Determine a backup frequency and opt for a disaster recovery plan that suits your needs.
 Here are some market-leading backup software tools to consider.

-Cloud infrastructure has some inherent security risks, but don’t assume all cloud applications are poor on security.
+Cloud infrastructure has some inherent security risks, but don’t assume all cloud applications have weak security.
 There’s no need to worry if you’ve chosen the services of a reputed CSP and are following all security measures.
 Remember, the cloud is a more secure option if your IT team is inexperienced or understaffed or if you lack an IT team altogether.

 When using cloud resources, be mindful of the risks we’ve discussed and use our suggested security measures to protect your data over and above what your cloud vendor has promised.
 Also, consider investing in software tools to strengthen your security efforts.
 Here are some top-rated IT security tools you can check out.